junxiongliu/College-Recommendatoin-App-MSiA-423/README.md

 [Link to Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2144165)

 ## Software & Package requirements
-Below are things you need to get it started:
+Things you need to get it started:
 * [conda](https://anaconda.org/): Either Anaconda or Miniconda is fine for this project.
 * [git](https://git-scm.com/): You will most likely need version control.

 ## Set up the app
-Below is a brief tutorial to set up the conda environment in a AWS EC2 or Linux.
-For other systems, the general steps are same, but small changes might be needed.
+Below is a brief tutorial to set up the app in a AWS EC2 or Linux.
+For other systems, the general steps should be the same, but small changes might be needed.

 1. Update.
 Install git and conda if you have not done so.